 We encourage reading at home with your child as much as possible, making this an enjoyable shared experience in order to grow a love of reading.
-There is more information on reading at home further on in this handbook and on our website.
+There is more information on reading at home further on in this handbook.

 Badger Words